abhishek0601/DAND-Projects/README.md

   Analysis of a webpage in order to find out if a new version of the webpage would have more views than the existing webpage design.

  # 4. Wrangle and Analyze Data
+  Wrangling and analysis of WeRateDogs Tweets.
+Collection of data through Twitter API and clean the data and analyse Quality and Tidiness issue and visualizing for a better analysis.

  # 5. Communicate Data Findings
+   Analysis of Ford GoBIke Bike sharing system which includes cleaning the data and analyzing the data using Univariate, Bivariate and Multivariate plots to visualize and have a detailed analysis.

   ### Programming Language : Python 3